 Cotton bags are also resource intense, above all in the cultivation phase and need to be used 130-400 times to get down to the same environmental impact as plastic bags.
 Simply, we need less bags and more usage of the bags we have.
 Best is to bring a bag from home instead of buying a new.
 Then you will save both the earth’s resources and your own economy.

 If you do buy a bag from Lindex it is made of 80% recycled plastic and 20% oyster shells.
 The oyster shells are left-overs from the food industry and a renewable resource.
 The bags are 100% recyclable.

 What happens with the revenue from the bags?

 All surplus from sales of the bags are donated to causes that drive sustainable development, within environmental or social issues.
 The member companies in One Bag Habit decide themselves to what cause the surplus is donated and annually report the result, on their website and/or in their annual report.
-Lindex donates the surplus from the sold bags to for example STEPS and WaterAid.
+Lindex donates the surplus from the sold bags to for example WaterAid and our joint project.

 The sum from the first seven months in Sweden (June 1 – December 31, 2017) was 280 000 euro.
 This money is donated to the Swedish research program STEPS and the international organization WaterAid.